 Note 1: These are merged pay bands covering more than £5,000 due to the fact that no employees fell into these bands in either financial year.

 Disclosure of Remuneration

-Table 2 and 3 below provides details of the remuneration paid to the Board's senior employees, Convenor and Depute Convenor.
-Comparative figures for 2019/2020 have been shown.
+Tables 2 and 3 provide details of the remuneration paid to the Board's senior employees, Convenor and Depute Convenor.
+Comparative figures for 2020/2021 have been shown.

 Table 2 - Senior Employees